 Absolutely!
 This soup is freezer-friendly for up to a month or two.
 Once the soup is cool, transfer it to a freezer-safe container.
 Make sure not to fill the container too full so there's room for the liquid to expand.

-If you try this peanut curry lentil soup please leave a comment and star rating below to let us know!
+If you try this Instant Pot lentil soup please leave a comment and star rating below to let us know!

 Looking for another way to use Chinese 5 spice?
 Try this Easy Massaman Curried Seitan.
 SO good!